supertestnet/tapleaf-circuits/README.md

 /* Example: OP_NOT_01

 This script fragment accepts inputs of the form <ouput_preimage> <input_preimage>.
-It evaluates to TRUE if:
-a.
-The <input_preimage> hashes to hash commitment associated with 0 for this gate AND
+This script fragment will always fail execution because it is a proper execution path (0 is flipped to 1).
-b.
-The <output_preimage> hashes to the hash commitment associated with 0 for this gate
+It is included for completeness.

 The full logic is below:
     - Push the <output_preimage> to the alt stack